fivepandasna/GTA5-Suspender/README.md

 - You and the other players will both keep identical sessions with the same active missions, vehicles, and all progress
 - This works because of the peer to peer servers that GTA 5 uses
 - This can be done at any time, including during missions like if you're being attacked during a sell mission.

+## Credit
+Credit to Microsoft for PSTools which allows this script to work.